doriantaylor/owl-content-inventory/README.md

 #### `eschews`

-This property relates an Audience to a SKOS concept that members of the audience are known to actively avoid or regard with contempt.
+This property relates a `ci:Audience` to a `skos:Concept` that members of the audience are known to actively avoid or regard with contempt.
 This relation is intended to represent the complement of *values*.

 Domain:
 <a